 The Beats Powerbeats offer much of the same functionality as the Pro earbuds for a fraction of the cost.

 Both headsets use Apple’s H1 chip for streamlined device switching between iOS devices and reliable wireless connection stability.
 They both support AAC for high-quality streaming over iPhones, and use Class 1 Bluetooth 5.0 firmware that contributes to battery life performance and connection strength.
 Ultimately, both the Beats Powerbeats and Beats are great workout earbuds but if you’re strapped for cash the Powerbeats are a better value.

 Yes, the Beats Powerbeats earbuds are excellent for all athletes.
 Even if you don’t have an iPhone, you still benefit from the secure fit and athlete-preferred sound signature.
 Sure, there are cheaper workout earbuds available, but if you’re a Beats fan and want to support the company and happen to enjoy the bass-heavy sound signature, then these are a stellar choice.
 Ever since Beats modernized its design language across its product line, the headsets are more appealing to a wider swath of users, myself included.

 Alternatively, budget-conscious buyers should consider the Jabra Elite 65t.
 Some may consider the 65t to be outdated since the advent of the Jabra Elite Active 75t and Elite 75t true wireless headphones, but the Elite 65t is just as good as when it debuted.
 The earbuds are IP55-rated, making them a great option for gymnasts and rock climbers as they can resist both dust and water.
-Microphone quality is excellent and autoconnect functionality is reliable.
-Sound quality may not be the greatest, but you can easily EQ this through the Jabra app, which is one of the best on the market.
+Sound quality isn’t the greatest, but you can easily EQ this through the Jabra app, which is one of the best on the market.